nut-tree/website/blog/2022-01-03-new-years-news.md

 - It easily gives you an advantage over possible competitors

 From time to time I will also gift access to private packages to people that are actively participating in our community, because this should be valued as well!
+Existing sponsors will of course also get access!

 Alright, quite a lot to digest.
 Feel free to let it sink and if you feel like it, get in touch with me on Discord.